square/curtains/README.md

-Android developers need APIs to manage components in a centralized way, unfortunately, the Android Framework lacks many such APIs: tracking the lifecycle of Android windows (e.g. you can't know if a library shows a dialog), track the lifecycle of Android manifest components (services, providers, broadcast receiver) or accessing view state without subclassing.
+Android developers need APIs to manage components in a centralized way, unfortunately, the Android Framework lacks many such APIs: tracking the lifecycle of Android windows (e.g. you can't know if a library shows a dialog), tracking the lifecycle of Android manifest components (services, providers, broadcast receiver) or accessing view state without subclassing.

 ### Who named this library?